Harry Souttar: Leicester City

+Loan to Sheffield United

+On 6 August 2024, Souttar was loaned to Championship club Sheffield United for the 2024–25 season.
+After making 22 appearances for the club, he ruptured his Achilles tendon during Sheffield United's Boxing Day defeat to Burnley.
+Manager Chris Wilder told BBC Radio Sheffield that Souttar will return to Leicester for treatment.

 International career

 Souttar made his debut for the Scotland under-17 team against Romania in February 2015.
 On 6 March 2019, he was called up to the Australia national under-23 team.

 On 10 October 2019, he switched allegiance and debuted for the senior Australian national team at 20 years of age in a World Cup qualifier against Nepal, and scored twice in a 5–0 win; the fourth goal was initially recorded as a Nepalese own goal, but eventually was awarded to Souttar by FIFA.
 Souttar would go on to score two more goals for Australia in a 7–1 win against Chinese Taipei in his second game for the national team.

-At 2.00 metres, Souttar is the second tallest player to have represented the full Australia national team, behind Zeljko Kalac at 2.02 metres.
+At 2.00 metres, Souttar is the tallest outfield player to have represented the senior Australia national team, and the second tallest player ever, behind goalkeeper Zeljko Kalac at 2.02 metres.

 Souttar qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.